 - No bake raspberry tart

 - 5 ingredient vegan chocolate ice cream bars

 - Pecan chocolate brownie bites

 Healthy, vegan peanut butter fudge that is made with only 5-6 ingredients.
 This recipe is no bake, protein rich and SO EASY.
 This can be made grain free (it is naturally gluten free) and paleo.

-- In a large mixing bowl add all the ingredients except the dark chocolate and 1 tsp coconut oil.
+- Add the remaining ingredients (except the dark chocolate and 1 tsp coconut oil).
 Use a wooden spoon and mix together well.
 Once uniform pour into the lined tray.
 Use a rubber spatula to ensure you scrape the entire contents of the bowl into the tray, then spread to make an even layer.

 - To make the optional chocolate layer bang the unopened chocolate bar on the bench to break it into small pieces, then add them to a heat proof bowl with the 1 tsp coconut oil.
 Set bowl over a pot of just simmering water, ensuring the bowl does not touch the boiling water.
 Melt gently over a low flame, stirring throughout.
 Once melted pour onto of the peanut butter layer and set in the fridge for 2+ hours.

 - Once the fudge has set use a hot, sharp knife to cut into desired serving sizes.
 Store in an airtight container in the fridge for up to 1 month.

 The chocolate topping is completely optional.
 I make both versions regularly, they are equally as yum.